 With the auger lever applied, check the tension on the auger belt.
 Deflect the belt with your finger at its longest throw and access deflection.

 If it is loose, it will require adjustment.
-But before we go to the trouble of adjusting the belt, let’s check its general condition first, no sense adjusting a spent belt.
+But before we go to the trouble of adjusting the belt, let’s check its general condition first; no sense in adjusting a spent belt.

 Checking Auger Belt Condition